-- RTOS\APP is hello\world, audio, industrial, or rt\latency. - BOARD is evkmimx8mm for i.MX 8M Mini, evkmimx8mn for i.MX 8M Nano, and evkmimx8mp for i.MX 8M Plus, mcimx93evk for i.MX 93 EVK. - Build artefacts are available in the directory build singlecore/zephyr/ or build smp/zephyr/. - The artefact to be used on target is the RTOS application binary: <RTOS\APP>.bin for singlecore application or <RTOS\APP>\smp.bin for SMP application.
+- RTOS\APP is hello\world, audio, industrial, or rt\latency. - BOARD is evkmimx8mm for i.MX 8M Mini, evkmimx8mn for i.MX 8M Nano, evkmimx8mp for i.MX 8M Plus, mcimx93evk for i.MX 93 EVK, and imx95lpd5evk19 for i.MX 95 EVK. - Build artefacts are available in the directory build singlecore/zephyr/ or build smp/zephyr/. - The artefact to be used on target is the RTOS application binary: <RTOS\APP>.bin for singlecore application or <RTOS\APP> smp.bin for SMP application.